(Originally posted on NoExpiration)

 But it’s not just the lyrics that are a problem here.
 Wilson famously called Smile his “teenage symphony to God,” and it shows in the songwriting, which strives for a symphonic effect by stringing together short “movements” in often unrelated musical styles.
 This pastiche technique works well on “Good Vibrations,” but less so everywhere else.
 “Heroes and Villains” goes from surf pop to barbershop quartet to piano ballad and doo-wop before finishing off with a one-two punch of cowboy ballad harmonica and English music hall trombone.
 It’s like a clip reel from The Lawrence Welk Show.
 “Do You Like Worms (Roll Plymouth Rock)” has a spooky rinky-dink piano section, a Hawaiian guitar interlude and vocal break that sounds like the awful “ooga chaka” song from that dancing baby video back in the ‘90s.* It’s all a bit precious—the kind of twee psychedelic experimentation that ruined a lot of music on both sides of the Atlantic in the mid-‘60s.

 After listening to The Smile Sessions, it’s hard to see how the finished album could have ever lived up to the hype it has accumulated over the years.
 Though it seems almost sacrilegious not to love this music, I don’t think Smile would have been the earthquake its fans dream about.
-Maybe The Smile Sessions is not the story of Brian Wilson at the height of his creative powers, but a snapshot of the moment when his creativity started to ripen and rot.
+Maybe The Smile Sessions is not the story of Brian Wilson’s creativity blooming, but a snapshot of the moment when it started to ripen and rot.

 * - A search of the internets tells me that this song is Blue Swede’s mid-‘70s cover of B.J.
 Thomas’s “Hooked On A Feeling.” **